Medicine (Hematology/Oncology) and Cellular and Integrative PhysiologySupervisor: Heather O'Leary

 - Flexible within regular work hours

 - We study normal and cancer blood cells and how understanding their native environment can help us pick better therapeutic targets.
 Normal and malignant (cancerous) blood cells reside in environments where the native oxygen (O2) levels are significantly lower than the room air we breathe (~3% O2 compared to ~21% O2, respectively).
-These cells are important to study as 1) normal blood cells are clinically used in transplantation to cure disease, and 2) understanding how malignant cells differ from normal cells allows us to identify pathways and develop drugs to specifically target and destroy malignant cells while leaving the normal cells intact.
-Therefore, we developed novel technology to study normal and malignant cells in their native low 02 to determine how it influences how they grow/divide/behave/function and to identify novel pathway/signals used for survival/function in the body that may be lost at room air O2.
+We determined that the cells phenotype (how they look) and function (how they behave) are different in their native low levels vs room air.
+Therefore, we developed novel technology to study normal and malignant cells in their native low 02.
+We use this technology to 1) Determine how oxygen tension alters how the cells grow/divide/behave/function 2) identify how cells grow/divide/behave/function in native low O2 and 3) use the knowledge that we gain to facilitate using low oxygen harvested cells for cellular therapy.

 - Internship Duties: